-No payment will be made until the contract is approved by the Commissioner of the Department of Revenue or the Commissioner's designee.
+No payment will be made until the contract is approved by the Commissioner of the Department of Labor and workforce Development or the Commissioner's designee.
 Under no conditions will the state be liable for the payment of any interest charges associated with the cost of the contract.
 The state is not responsible for and will not pay local, state, or federal taxes.
 All costs associated with the contract must be stated in U.S. currency.